ZewoGraveyard/SQL/README.md

 When accessing values from a `Row`, you can either ask for a value or `Data`.
 When asking for a value, you need to infer the type of the value you are expecting, including if it's optional or not.
 This helps with the data integrity of your application, as `Row` will throw an error if it finds a null value where you've inferred a non-optional type.
 Similarly, `Row` will throw an error if the field is not present in the result.

 ## Using the standard query methods
-If you do not want an ORM-style query builder, SQL allows you to build your queries with a simple syntax.
+The standard query methods provide a simple way to build queries.

 ### SELECT